Great Lakes

 Fort Worth, Texas

-Great Lakes Sport Trainer
+More about the Great Lakes 2T-1A Sport Trainer

 In 1929, the Great Lakes Aircraft Company (GLAC) was formed in Cleveland, Ohio at the former site of the Martin Aircraft Company.
 They built civilian biplanes, float planes, as well as biplane torpedo bombers under contract to the US Navy.
 In 1933 the Company was reportedly working on a steam power plant for driving aircraft turbines.